OisinDavey/oisindavey.github.io/content/accolades.md

 draft: false
 ---

+## 2025
+> Became a member of the Irish Mathematical Trust.

 ## 2024
 > Hamilton Prize for being in the top nine mathematics undergrads on the island of Ireland.